-To the Board of Directors and Shareholders of Siliconware Precision Industries Co., Ltd.
+To the Board of Directors and Shareholders of

+Siliconware Precision Industries Co., Ltd.

-We have audited the consolidated balance sheets of Siliconware Precision Industries Co., Ltd. and its subsidiaries as of December 31, 2015 and 2014, and consolidated statements of comprehensive income, changes in shareholders' equity and cash flows for the years then ended December 31, 2015 and 2014.
+We have audited the parent company only balance sheets of Siliconware Precision Industries Co., Ltd. as of December 31, 2015 and 2014, and parent company only statements of comprehensive income, changes in shareholders' equity and cash flows for the years then ended December 31, 2015 and 2014.
 These financial statements are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these consolidated financial statements based on our audits.
+Our responsibility is to express an opinion on these financial statements based on our audits.